Folks who know and love Disney know there’s nothing as festive as a Disney Christmas. It’s the most Magical Place on Earth, after all.

 Duiser recommends a visit to Epcot’s International Festival of the Holidays with its outdoor kitchens, and Huitron said you should “grab the Christmas sweets!”
 Even beyond the Cookie Stroll, she said there are “so many delicious snacks that are only available during Christmas and they are a must try!”

-DiNoto told us you won’t want to miss the Festival of the Holidays at Epcot, “where you can experience the holiday traditions of countless cultures, starting in late November.”
+DiNoto likes Epcot during the holidays because, “you can experience the holiday traditions of countless cultures, starting in late November.”

 Katelyn Stephens said, “You can experience unique sights, sounds, and treats from 11 different countries in the World Showcase!”

 In addition to the aforementioned Cookie Stroll, the International Festival boasts the JOYFUL!
-Gospel-inspired vocal ensemble, diverse holiday kitchens, and costumed performers who bring traditions from around the world to life right before your eyes.
+Gospel-inspired vocal ensemble and costumed performers who bring traditions from around the world to life right before your eyes.

 There’s also a scavenger hunt: Chip and Dale’s Christmas Tree Spree, plus shopping galore.